gulerianitin/gulerianitin.github.io/_posts/2015-06-15-wearable-computing-1.md

 I got chance to interact with other wearables such as myo arm band based on EMG.

 ## Brain Computer Interface Interaxon Muse
-Next, we used BCI ( brain computer interface) , a meditation band based on EEG called Muse.
+Next, we used BCI ( brain computer interface) , a meditation band based on EEG called  <a href="https://choosemuse.com/" target="_blank"> Muse</a>.
 I helped develop the neural networks based drowsiness detection android mobile app that used EEG to detect drowsiness.

 Next, we worked on an app to measure creativity ( Divergent) using EEG.
 We collected user responses to find alternative uses to common objects.
 Based on the gathered data, we trained a neural network to light up a bulb based on EEG signals if a creative idea occurred.
-We showcased the concept at IEEE GEM 2015.
+We showcased the concept at <a href="https://ieeexplore.ieee.org/abstract/document/7377239" target="_blank">IEEE GEM 2015</a>.